 Selling to Australian buyers from overseas

-As of July 1, 2018, some orders shipped to Etsy customers in Australia are subject to Goods & Sales Tax (GST).
+As of 1st July 2018, some orders delivered to Etsy customers in Australia are subject to Goods & Sales Tax (GST).
 Etsy will collect a 10% GST on orders if each of the following applies:

 - Seller is located outside Australia.

-- The package is being shipped to a buyer in Australia.
+- The package is being delivered to a buyer in Australia.

 - The total value of the package is less than or equal to $1,000 AUD.

 Etsy will automatically include the tax in the buyer’s total.
 The buyer will pay the tax at checkout, and Etsy will be responsible for remitting it to the Australian Taxation Office (ATO).